 Childcare is available before and after school at BES.
-Early Care begins at 6:30 a.m. and lasts until 7:45 a.m. at which time students may go to breakfast or to homeroom.
-Students attending Early Care should be dropped off at the gym.
+Early Care begins at 6:30 a.m. and lasts until 7:50 a.m. at which time students may go to breakfast or to homeroom.
+Students attending Early Care should be dropped off at the side entrance (near the Cafeteria).
+Students who have not entered the building by 7:30 a.m. will be required to wait in the car and not enter the Morning Care Program.